-It is the responsibility of the faculty of the Spadoni College of Education to ensure that education candidates are aware of and demonstrate professional behaviors expected of all educational professionals.
+It is the responsibility of the faculty and staff of the Spadoni College of Education and Social Sciences to ensure that education candidates are aware of and demonstrate professional behaviors expected of all educational professionals.
 In many circumstances, making the teacher candidate aware of the behavioral concern corrects the behavior.
 In other, more serious or repetitive cases, the behavioral remediation process may include additional strategies and documentation appropriate to the situation.
 In these cases, a Professional Behaviors Improvement Plan should be developed and used.
+(See Appendix)